sigstore/cosign/README.md

 If you are interested in contributing to `cosign`, please read the [contributing documentation](./CONTRIBUTING.md).

+Future Cosign development will be focused the next major release which will be based on [sigstore-go](https://github.com/sigstore/sigstore-go).
+Maintainers will be focused on feature development within sigstore-go.
+Contributions to sigstore-go, particularly around bring-your-own keys and signing, are appreciated.
+Please see the [issue tracker](https://github.com/sigstore/sigstore-go/issues) for good first issues.

+Cosign 2.x is a stable release and will continue to receive periodic feature updates and bug fixes.
+PRs that are small in scope and size are most likely to be quickly reviewed.

+PRs which significantly modify or break the API will not be accepted.
+PRs which are significant in size but do not introduce breaking changes may be accepted, but will be considered lower priority than PRs in sigstore-go.

 ## Dockerfile

 Here is how to install and use cosign inside a Dockerfile through the gcr.io/projectsigstore/cosign image: